Position: Atlantic Ocean/ En Route to Tenerife

 Etmal: NM (total): 127 NM (total 1759 NM)

-After the last very eventful days in Morocco today was our first day back at sea.
+After the last very eventful days in Marocco today was our first day back on the Atlantic again.
 Therefore there wasn’t much too see besides water.
 And since I was on Galley Duty I saw even less of said sea than the others.
 Sounds boring, but don’t let that fool you.
 There’s never a boring day onboard this ship.

 All the best from out here, Tabea